striezel/weather-information-collector/doc/task-files.md

   * **OpenWeatherMap** - data is fetched from OpenWeatherMap
   * **Apixu** - data is fetched from Apixu
   * **DarkSky** - data is fetched from DarkSky
+* **data** - the type of data that will be collected via the API.
+If this is not set, it will default to `current` for backwards compatibility.
+Furthermore, not every API will support every data type.
+Currently the following values are available:
+  * **current** - collect data about the current weather
+  * **forecast** - collect weather forecast data
+  * **current+forecast** - collect data about current weather and forecast data
 * **location.id** - _(optional)_ numeric ID of the location for which the
   weather shall be requested (only supported by OpenWeatherMap)
 * **location.name** - name of the location / city, e.g. `London`